 The Second Rebellion:

 As the Districts opposed the Capitol more and more each day, Katniss learned of the possibility that District 13 may not have been destroyed in the Dark Days.
-Prior to this knowledge Katniss, like many others thought that District 13 had been annihilated by the Capitol In fact, the District had gone underground.
-Unbeknownst to the Capitol District 13 rebuilt itself and was a fully functioning district just waiting for the right moment to strike.
+Prior to this knowledge, Katniss, like many others thought that District 13 had been annihilated by the Capitol.
+In fact, the District had gone underground.
+Unbeknownst to the Capitol, District 13 rebuilt itself and was a fully functioning district just waiting for the right moment to strike.
 The 75th Hunger Games was the perfect opportunity.
 The 75th Games was a Quarter Quell meaning that the tributes would be selected from the previous pool of victors.
-Outrage spread amongst the district and even into the Capitol The previous victors played on the heartstrings of the Capitol citizens that adored them but more importantly Katniss revealed that she was pregnant with Peeta’s child.
-Despite people’s outrage the Games continued as planned The Capitol didn’t know it but amongst the victors were those who had been convinced to join the rebellion by Plutarch Heavensbee, head gamemaker.
+Outrage spread amongst the district and even into the Capitol.
+The previous victors played on the heartstrings of the Capitol citizens that adored them, but more importantly Katniss revealed that she was pregnant with Peeta’s child.
+Despite people’s outrage the Games continued as planned.
+The Capitol didn’t know it but amongst the victors were those who had been convinced to join the rebellion by Plutarch Heavensbee, head gamemaker.
 It is with the help of these victors (Beetee Latier, Finnick Odair, Johanna Mason, Enobaria) that Katniss was able to destroy the force field that surrounds the arena and end the Quarter Quell early.

-Following the destruction of the force field the rebels and Katniss were airlifted to District 13 Up until this moment everyone was under the impression that the Capitol had obliterated the district for their role in the uprising.
-However, this was not the case District 13 struck a deal with the capitol in which they would only disappear and rule themselves if they promised to not cause a nuclear war Unfortunately, Peeta, Johanna and Enobaria were left behind and captured by the Capitol.
+Following the destruction of the force field, the rebels and Katniss were airlifted to District 13.
+Up until this moment everyone was under the impression that the Capitol had obliterated the district for their role in the uprising.
+However, this was not the case District 13 struck a deal with the capitol in which they would only disappear and rule themselves if they promised to not cause a nuclear war.
+Unfortunately, Peeta, Johanna and Enobaria were left behind and captured by the Capitol.
 At the same moment the force field was brought down, the spark of the rebellion became a flame, across the country people rose up against the Capitol and began the final fight for their freedom from the tyranny that they existed under for so long.
-As revolts occur throughout the districts District 12 was obliterated.
+As revolts occured throughout the districts, District 12 was obliterated.
 The Capitol unleashed bomb after bomb on the area until nothing more was left.
 Fortunately, Gale Hawthorne, one of Katniss’s closest friends helped citizens of district 12 escape to the safety of District 13.
 Among this group of survivors was Ms. Everdeen and Katniss’s sister Primrose.